Editorial Policies

 Peer Review Process

 The editorial process at Journal of Instructional Mathematics follows the model developed by the Public Knowledge Project.
 Every submitted article is independently reviewed by reviewers.
-The review process conducted by the Blind Review Process.
+The review process conducted by the Double-Blind Review Process.
 Articles sent to Journal of Instructional Mathematics will pass two stages of review, namely pre-review and substance review.
 Article pre-review was carried out by the editor to see the suitability of the article with the focus and scope of the journal as well as the style of confinement.
 The duration of the pre-review is between 0-4 weeks.
-At least two reviewers conducted substance review in a single-blind manner.
+At least two reviewers conducted substance review in a double-blind manner.
 The duration of the review is between 1-8 weeks.
 The decision for publication, amendment, or rejection is based upon their reports/recommendations.
 This peer review process will ensure that all manuscripts submitted to the Journal of Instructional Mathematics are evaluated based on the highest standards of scientific integrity and ethical conduct and that only the highest quality research is published.
 After being reviewed, there will be four kinds of editor decision based on the reviewers’ recommendation:

 Accept Submission The manuscript would be suitable for publication in its current form (after copy-editing and proofreading).